Concepts for Microsoft Purview Data owner policies (preview)

-This article discusses concepts related to managing access to data sources in your data estate from within the Microsoft Purview governance portal.
+This article discusses concepts related to managing read or modify access to assets in your data estate from within the Microsoft Purview governance portal.

 Access policies in Microsoft Purview enable you to manage access to different data systems across your entire data estate.
 For example:

 A user needs read access to an Azure Storage account that has been registered in Microsoft Purview.
-You can grant this access directly in Microsoft Purview by creating a data access policy through the Policy management app in the Microsoft Purview governance portal.
+You can grant this access directly in Microsoft Purview by creating a data access policy through the Data policy app in the Microsoft Purview governance portal.

-A policy is a named collection of policy statements.
-When a policy is published to one or more data systems under Purview’s governance, it's then enforced by them.
+A Data owner policy is a named set of policy statements.
+When a policy is published to one or more data systems under Microsoft Purview’s governance, it's then enforced by them.
 A policy definition includes a policy name, description, and a list of one or more policy statements.

 An action is the operation being permitted or denied as part of this policy.
 For example: Read or Modify.
 These high-level logical actions map to one (or more) data actions in the data system where they are enforced.

-The effect indicates what should be resultant effect of this policy.
+The effect indicates what should be outcome if there is a match on the Data resource and Subject of the policy statement.
 Currently, the only supported value is Allow.

-The data resource is the fully qualified data asset path to which a policy statement is applicable.
+The data resource is the fully qualified data asset path to the object the policy statement applies.
 It conforms to the following format:

 Azure Storage data-asset-path format: